azurecrystalz/azurecrystalz.github.io/source/_posts/bon-appetit.md

 J-just wait a moment please.
 I'll try to figure out how I normally am!
 {% endbubble %}

-### Translation Notes (Chapter 1)

-**[1]:** An abbreviation meaning "Social Networking Sites", social media basically **[2]:** Hinata calls them off-shots in the dialogue box written in ktkn.
-The idea of it described in other FS2 stories is that the pamphlet needs candid (in the moment) pictures of idols in their free time.

 # Chapter 2

 ---